Completed (done as part of the Google UX Design Professional Certificate).

 Research & Discovery

 To design a more personalized and reliable pet food subscription experience, I began by finding real user needs through interviews with five pet owners.
 I explored how they currently feed their pets, the challenges they face with portion control, scheduling, and personalization, and what makes them feel confident in a service.
-I then translated these insights into empathy maps, a persona, and a user journey map, laying a strong foundation for user-centered design decisions.
+I then translated these insights into empathy maps, personas, and a user journey map, laying a strong foundation for user-centered design decisions.

 After conducting five user interviews, I synthesized the qualitative data using an affinity mapping approach.
 This method helped me surface recurring patterns, motivations, pain points, and behavioral nuances across diverse pet owners.
 By clustering related observations, I was able to identify key themes that informed the product direction and the formation of personas.